 Electric vehicles represent an opportunity for grid operators to balance networks and for their customers to earn revenue, rather than a network-busting problem, according to Northern Powergrid.

-Launching its ‘Customer-led Distribution System’ project, the company outlined how it plans to create a smart local energy system.
-The firm sees electric vehicles (EVs) and vehicle to grid services (V2G) as a key part of that plan.
+Launching its ‘Customer-led Distribution System’ project, the company outlined its plans to create a smart local energy system.
+The firm sees electric vehicles (EVs) and vehicle to grid services (V2G) as cornerstones.

 “Change is coming, it is just a question of how fast,” said head of trading and innovation, Jim Cardwell.
 “It is key for us to lean in and take a managed approach to the transition.
 We can’t just sit back and see what happens.
 It requires collaboration.
 Not just with the motoring industry and charging infrastructure providers – but a number of other actors in the system to get things joined up.”